clarkgrg/Trivia/part1.md

 ### API Service

-Bowser comes with an API service all ready to customize, so let’s customize it.
+Ignite comes with an API service all ready to customize, so let’s customize it.

 Changes to `api-config.ts`